 Cominar is subject to risks and uncertainties which may cause actual results of Cominar to be materially different from results expressed or implied in these forward looking statements.
-Assumptions that could cause actual results, performance or achievements to differ materially from those expressed or implied by forward-looking statements, include, but are not limited to, disease and epidemics, access to capital and debt financing, the effects of general economic and business conditions, risks associated with the ownership of the Immovable Properties, including climate change, industry competition, inflation, currency and interest rate fluctuations, risks associated with future Immovable Property acquisitions, dispositions or developments, the recruitment and retention of employees and executives, legislative and/or regulatory developments, compliance with environmental laws and regulations, increases in maintenance and operating costs, limits on Cominar's activities, general uninsured losses, potential conflicts of interest, security threats and threats related to cybersecurity and the use of technology.
+Assumptions that could cause actual results, performance or achievements to differ materially from those expressed or implied by forward-looking statements, include, but are not limited to, disease and epidemics, access to capital and debt financing, the effects of general economic and business conditions, risks associated with the ownership of the Immoveable Properties, including climate change, industry competition, inflation, currency and interest rate fluctuations, risks associated with future Immovable Property acquisitions, dispositions or developments, the recruitment and retention of employees and executives, legislative and/or regulatory developments, compliance with environmental laws and regulations, increases in maintenance and operating costs, limits on Cominar's activities, general uninsured losses, potential conflicts of interest, security threats and reliance on technology and related cybersecurity risks.
 For further details regarding the risk factors related to Cominar's business, the ownership of Units and the ownership of Senior Debentures, see "PART 7 - Risk Factors".

 Given the current level of uncertainties arising from the COVID-19 pandemic, there can be no assurance regarding the impact of COVID-19 on the business, operations, and financial performance of Cominar and its tenants, as well as on consumer behaviors and the economy in general.
-General risks and uncertainties related to the COVID-19 pandemic also include, but are not limited to, the length, spread and severity of the pandemic; the timing of the roll out and efficacy of the vaccines, the nature and length of the restrictive measures, implemented or to be implemented by the various levels of government in Canada; the ability of Cominar's tenants to pay rents as required under their leases; the availability of various support programs that are or may be offered by the various levels of government in Canada; the introduction or extension of temporary or permanent rent control or other form of regulation or legislation that may limit Cominar's ability to raise rents or the extent of such raises based on market conditions upon lease renewals or restrict existing landlord rights or landlord' ability to enforce such landlord rights; domestic and global supply chains; the pace of property lease-up and rents and yields achieved upon development completion; potential changes in leasing activities, market rents and property valuations; the capitalization rates that arm's length buyers and sellers are willing to transact on properties; the availability and extent of rent deferrals offered or to be offered by Cominar; domestic and global credit and capital markets, and Cominar's ability to access capital on favourable terms or at all; the total return and dividend yield of Cominar's Units; and the health and safety of employees, tenants and people in the communities that Cominar's properties serve.
-For further details on the risks related to COVID-19 and its potential impact on Cominar, refer to the Risks and Uncertainties - COVID-19 Health Crisis section of the 2020 MD&A. Forward-looking statements are not guarantees of fu
+General risks and uncertainties related to the COVID-19 pandemic also include, but are not limited to, the length, spread and severity of the pandemic; the timing of the roll out and efficacy of the vaccines, the nature and length of the restrictive measures, implemented or to be implemented by the various levels of government in Canada; the ability of Cominar's tenants to pay rents as required under their leases; the availability of various support programs that are or may be offered by the various levels of government in Canada; the introduction or extension of temporary or permanent rent control or other form of regulation or legislation that may limit Cominar's ability to raise rents or the extent of such raises based on market conditions upon lease renewals or restrict existing landlord rights or landlord' ability to enforce such landlord rights; domestic and global supply chains; the pace of property lease-up and rents and yields achieved upon development completion; potential changes in leasing activities, market rents and property valuations; the capitalization rates that arm's length buyers and sellers are willing to transact on properties; the availability and extent of rent deferrals offered or to be offered by Cominar's Units; and the health and safety of employees, tenants and people in the communities that Cominar's properties serve.
+For further details on the risks related to COVID-19 and its potential impact on Cominar, refer to the Risks and Uncertainties - COVID-19 Health Crisis section of the 2020 MD&A. Forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors which may cause our actual results or performance to be materially different from